luisfbmelo/portfolio_v2/_portfolio/2015-07-09-pe-projetos-de-engenharia.markdown

 type: main
 ext-url: www.costapoim.pt
 ---
-PE - Projetos de Engenharia is a company focused in construction projets, coordination and their supervision.
+Founded in 2000, PE is a civil construction firm whose projects involve the coordination, supervision and auditing of construction projects.

 *Tech: PHP (Yii Framework)*